steveknipmeyer/ModelRelief/ProjectNotes/TechnicalNotes.md

         FluentValidation
 ---
 ######  Validation Flow
-    Client (Brower)
+    Client (Browser)
-        ViewModel DataAnnotation rules generate JavaScript validation rules.
+        ViewModel DataAnnotation attributes and any available DTO FV AbstractValidators generate JavaScript validation rules.

     Server (.NET Core)
         Model-binding uses FV AbstractValidators to validate controller parameters.
         ValidatedHandlers use FV AbstractValidators to validate requests (and their DTO models).
         Domain DataAnnotation rules validate entities at the last step before persistence.
 ###### Client-side Validation
-    DataAnnotation Attributes
-        The ViewModel and its DataAnnotation rules determine what validation is done in the browser.
     Client side validation is done with Javascript and data attributes added by .NET Core to the HTML fields.
     Property ON form: A client-side error will be displayed and the controller action will not be called.

+    DataAnnotation Attributes
+        The ViewModel and its DataAnnotation rulescontribute to validation in the browser.

         [StringLength(50, MinimumLength = 3)]
         public string Name { get; set; }

+    FV AbstractValidators
+        Any FV rules (AbstractValidator) for the DTO models contribute to validation  in the browser.

+        RuleFor(m => m.Description)
+            .NotNull().WithMessage("The Description property is required.")
+            .MinimumLength(3).WithMessage("The Description must be three or more characters.");
 ###### Server-Side Validation
     Model Binding
         Model-binding maps the Request.Body, route data and query strings to the parameters of the controller action.
             By default, MVC supports a limited number of formatters.

         Validation will be done during model-binding IF the model-bound controller parameter has an associated FV validator.
-            N.B.
-FV is not used in Model Binding in ModelRelief.
-            Any model-bound parameters (e.g. DTO modess) that have FluentValidation AbstractValidators are run.
+            Any model-bound parameters (e.g. DTO models) that have FluentValidation AbstractValidators are run.
             ModelState will contain errors when the controller action is called.

     Handlers (CQRS Mediatr)